Search

 What if a parent does not comply with a School Attendance Order?

-If the parents do not register the child at a school after the School Attendance Order has been issued, the Local Authority may choose to prosecute.
+If the parents do not register the child at a school after the School Attendance Order has been issued, the local authority may choose to prosecute.
 The case will then go to the Magistrates Court and the parent(s) will be given the opportunity to show that a suitable education is being provided.

-If the Court find that the education provided is not suitable, parents can face a fine of up to £1000.
-If the parent(s) are acquitted, the Court can direct that the School Attendance Order be discharged and no longer in force.
+If the court find that the education provided is not suitable, parents can face a fine of up to £1000.
+If the parent(s) are acquitted, the court can direct that the School Attendance Order be discharged and no longer in force.

 What is an Education Supervision Order?

-The Local Authority can apply for an Education Supervision Order under Section 36 Children’s Act 1989 if it believes a child of compulsory school age is not being properly educated.
+The local authority can apply for an Education Supervision Order under Section 36 Children's Act 1989 if it believes a child of compulsory school age is not being properly educated.
 This can include irregular attendance at school.

 Under the Education Supervision Order, a supervisor will be appointed for the child who will advise, assist, befriend and give directions to the child and their parents to ensure that they are properly educated.